2007 (May to August)

 There is something wicked within the JLElite, but Batman can’t put his finger on it.
 After Kasumi (undercover Batgirl) and Coldcast deal with the evil alien group known as The Aftermath, they wind up taking on the JSA in a bloody battle, during which Hawkgirl (Kendra Saunders) is badly injured.
 Batman then meets privately with Batgirl.
 The Dark Knight tells Cassandra that she is off the case.
 Before Cassandra can quit the team, the JLElite is transported to an extra-dimensional vessel owned by the leader of the Aftermath, the aptly named Aftermath, and his associate Wolfwood.

-–NOTE: The Greco-Roman queen of the gods, Hera, throws a shit-fit and crashes the sky-floating Themysciran Islands back into the sea.
+–NOTE: In Wonder Woman Vol. 2 #199-200.
+The Greco-Roman queen of the gods, Hera, throws a shit-fit and crashes the sky-floating Themysciran Islands back into the sea.
 Meanwhile, Doctor Psycho has used his secret influence to drum up a ton of anti-Amazonian propaganda across the globe.
-This leads to the assassination of US Ambassador Darrel Keyes on the steps of the Amazonian Embassy in New York City, which sets off a chain of events that puts Themyscira and the United States on the brink of war (as seen in Wonder Woman Vol. 2 #199-200).
+This leads to the assassination of US Ambassador Darrel Keyes on the steps of the Amazonian Embassy in New York City, which sets off a chain of events that puts Themyscira and the United States on the brink of war.

-–NOTE: Batman busts up a Gotham drug-lab similar to the one he busted up in ‘tec #790 a few months ago (as referenced in Wonder Woman #204).
+–REFERENCE: In Wonder Woman #204.
+Batman busts up a Gotham drug-lab similar to the one he busted up in ‘tec #790 a few months ago.

 –Wonder Woman Vol. 2 #203-204 (“BITTER PILLS”)